At the time of our last full, published article, 27 of the 139 plumbing

 securing them; or to use a cheaper unlicensed moonlighter, who may simply

-be unable to get a permit.
-But there are strong reasons for getting a permit:
+be unable to obtain permits.
+But there are strong reasons for getting a

-of the finished job; and it protects you and a subsequent owner of your
+of the finished job; and it protects you and the next owner of your home

-home from the obligation to correct code deficiencies later discovered
+from the obligation to correct code deficiencies later discovered during

-during an inspection of other work.
-Weve even heard of gas explosion cases
+an inspection of other work.
+Weve even heard of gas explosion cases in

-in which insurance claims were denied because installations had not been
+which insurance claims were denied because installations had not been inspected

 Specify when work is to begin and approximately how long it is to take.